netscaler/cloud-native-getting-started/README.md

-### microservices-example
-##Learn how to use Citrix ADC in two tier microservices architecture
+## Learn how to use Citrix ADC in two tier microservices architecture

 * Get three virtual machines running with minimum following specifications:
   - VM type – Ubuntu 16.04